Scholar-AI-Dev/ScholarAI-website/README.md

 ---

-© [Insert Year] Scholar AI.
+© [2025] Scholar AI.
 All Rights Reserved.